orangegrouptech/Windows-11-Compatibility-Checker/README.md

 - Windows 7 or later

 **Known issues**
-- App will crash on Windows XP and Windows 7
 - Secure Boot check may fail on systems that do not support it or are using Legacy mode.
 - Process may hang or stop responding when checking DirectX version for the first time.
 Just be patient.